-6. Testing Estimates of Discrimination
+6. Testing estimates of discrimination

-Using this methodology, we completed 43 tests which directly examined the hypothesis of race-ethnic discrimination in hiring.
-In these tests, the testing pair consisted of a white with a person of color, and at least one tester received some positive response such as an interview (suggesting that the employer had a vacancy to fill and that the testers were judged by the employer to be plausible job candidates).
+Using this method, we completed 43 tests which directly examined the hypothesis of race-ethnic discrimination in hiring.
+In these tests, the testing pair consisted of a white with a person of color, and at least one tester received some positive response such as an interview-an outcome suggesting that the employer had a vacancy to fill and that the employer found the testers plausible job candidates.

-The most straightforward summary statistic for test outcomes is the "net rate of discrimination," defined as the proportion of tests in which the white tester achieved a favorable employment outcome (e.g., a job interview or a job offer) minus the proportion of tests in which the minority tester achieved that same outcome.
+One summary statistic for test outcomes is the "net rate of discrimination," defined as the proportion of tests in which the white tester achieved a favorable employment outcome (e.g., a job interview) minus the proportion of tests in which the minority tester achieved that outcome.
 This subtraction takes account of random circumstances which may affect employment outcomes, such as that only a single job is vacant so that even non-discriminating employers could only hire one applicant.
 It also takes account of possible "reverse discrimination," in which employers favor persons of color over whites.

-Table 3 divides the outcome of job applications into two broad categories: whether testers who applied for jobs were granted a job interview and whether testers who were interviewed received a job offer.
+Table 3 divides the outcome of job applications into two broad categories: whether testers were granted an interview and whether testers who were interviewed received a job offer.
 According to the row (1) of table, in 43 tests, 81.4% of white testers were granted an interview, compared to 60.5% for testers of color, for a net rate of discrimination at that stage of 20.9%.
-According to row (4) of the table, among testers who were interviewed, 31.4% of white testers received a job offer, compared to 19.2% of testers of color, for a net rate of discrimination at that stage of 12.2%.
-Row (5) of the table combines these two effects adverse to testers of color, weighting the former at 100% (because 100% of tests allowed observation of outcomes at that stage) and the latter at 81.4% (because interviews occurred in only 81.4% of tests).
+According to row (4), among testers who were interviewed, 31.4% of white testers received a job offer, compared to 19.2% of testers of color, for a net rate of discrimination at that stage of 12.2%.
+Row (5) of the table combines these rates, weighting the former at 100% (because all completed tests allowed observation of outcomes at that stage) and the latter at 81.4% (because interviews occurred in only 81.4% of tests).
 The sum of the two adverse effects, reported in row (5) as 30.8%, is therefore the overall net rate of discrimination adverse to testers of color.
-Since each employer was tested only once, this result equivalently can be stated as: testers of color experienced discrimination in seeking waiter/waitress employment from 30.8% of upscale Manhattan restaurants.
+Since each employer was tested only once, this result can equivalently be stated as: testers of color experienced discrimination in seeking waiter/waitress employment from 30.8% of upscale Manhattan restaurants.